Nurturing Families, One Birth at a Time

 You've probably landed here because you or someone you love is expecting a baby sometime in the not too distant future.
 You've likely heard a bit of a buzz about doulas either through friends, co-workers or perhaps at your childbirth classes.
 Or maybe it was your doctor or midwife who suggested that you and your partner would likely benefit from the services that a birth doula provides.
 Either way, you've come to the right place!

-So what exactly is a doula and how can they help during childbirth?
-A Birth Doula is someone who guides you and your partner through labour and birth; much the same as a sherpa would guide you to the top of a mountain that you were unfamiliar with.
+What exactly is a doula and how can they help during childbirth?
+A Birth Doula is someone who guides you and your partner through labour and birth; much the same as a sherpa guides climbers who are unfamiliar with the territory to the top of Mt.
+Everest!
 The doula's role is to bring experience to the birth place and to facilitate and enhance the roles of others present in order to assist in creating a positive birth experience for you.
 DONA International's Position Paper: The Birth Doula's Role in Maternity Care is a very informational piece which explains our role in a lot more detail.

 So now that you know what a birth doula is, I want to tell you a bit about how Nurturing Touch can help you.
 With Nurturing Touch your doula will be there during your pregnancy to assist you with your birth preparations, she will help you to gather information about options and choices and she is there as a gentle guide during labour - providing uninterrupted emotional, physical and informational support.
 She suggests comfort measures such as positioning, relaxation, and breathing to help your labour progress.
 She holds space.
 She walks along side you without judgement.
 She strives to meet your needs at all times; sometimes even before you recognize them yourself.
 She provides verbal and emotional encouragement and current information so that you are able to make informed choices regarding any interventions which may be suggested along the way, and she supports any and all choices you make during your labour.